Can you name one of the healthiest grains on earth?

 The best part –

-A cup full of these grains packs 51g of carbs, 13g of proteins, 5g of fat and 8g of fibre, that too in only 303 calories.
+A cup full of these grains packs 51g of carbs, 13g of proteins, 5g of fat, and 8g of fiber, that too in only 303 calories.

 If you’re looking to achieve wholesome fitness, it’s high time to add Oats and oatmeal to your diet.
-These gluten-free whole grains are rich in important vitamins, minerals, fibre and antioxidants.
+These gluten-free whole grains are rich in essential vitamins, minerals, fiber, and antioxidants.

 What are Oats and Oatmeal?

-Oats are gluten-free whole grains and have recently received significant attention for their excellent nutrient profile and health benefits.
+Oats are a type of whole grain from the cereal plant Avena sativa.
+They are gluten-free whole grains and have recently received significant attention for their excellent nutrient profile and health benefits.

 What is the nutritional value of oats?